 Is it a satire if it talks a lot, but doesn’t say much?

 There’s a lot to say about the US’s response to the climate crisis.
 Don’t Look Up takes aim at so many things, and misses most of them.
-At times, it’s as wacky and scary as it intends to be, and some of its ideas (such as the reason why the US response in this film suddenly, literally, U-turns) are even inspired; but it’s just as often off-target in ways that are thoughtless, even reckless, given the unique opportunity that having such a stellar cast gives its important topic to reach a wider audience.
+At times, it’s as wacky and scary as it intends to be, and some of its ideas (such as the reason why the US response in this film suddenly, literally, U-turns) are even inspired; but it’s just as frequently off-target in ways that are thoughtless, even reckless, given the unique opportunity that a movie with such a stellar cast has for its important topic to reach a wider audience.

 There’s “and Meryl Streep” playing the bloody president, Jennifer Lawrence in her first movie in years, and a Wolf of Wall Street reunion of Leonardo DiCaprio and Jonah Hill.
 Timothée Chalamet is just perfect as an edge-lord teen, Mark Rylance is positively alien as a Bezos / Jobs / Zuckerberg type… though that character is a near-miss of an opportunity in itself.
 Many of the characterisations start off interestingly only to fall apart, but the performance that manages that is given by Leo, who starts at 8, and dials it up to 13.
 I get that his character is supposed to be tight-wound before things begin to really spiral, but he leaves himself nowhere to go but distracting.